 We only collect the data Shalemli needs to do its job.
 None of it is used for advertising, tracking across other apps or websites, or sold to anyone.

-Shalemli does not ask for: your location, your contact list, your device's advertising identifier, your browsing history, audio, health data, or financial account information such as card or bank numbers.
+Shalemli does not ask for: your location, your device's advertising identifier, your browsing history, audio, health data, or financial account information such as card or bank numbers.
+Contact-list access is described separately in section 5 — Shalemli reads contacts only when you tap "Find from contacts," and it only ever transmits one-way SHA-256 fingerprints, never plaintext numbers or names.

 3. Data generated automatically